 Getting your kids involved in art is a great way to teach them to think creatively, learn to entertain themselves, and to pick up random useful life skills.
 Everything from drawing on paper with crayons to building mud sculptures in the yard has its own merits.
-Here are the major art mediums that you can involve your child in and a bit about what arts and crafts can teach your kids.
+Here are the major arts and crafts mediums that you can involve your child in.
+You might be surprised at just how much arts and crafts can teach your kids.
 There are many benefits of arts and crafts in early childhood, including joy!

 The Many Benefits of Arts And Crafts For Kids

 Drawing In Early Childhood

 Drawing is unique in that it’s portable and doesn’t have high potential for mayhem.
 Bring a notebook and a box of crayons (or colored pencils if your child is old enough not to accidentally stick himself) to keep your kid entertained when you have to sit in waiting rooms at the doctor’s office or in the car, or while you’re trying to fold laundry, cook, or update your ever neglected blog.
 Besides the benefits for the parent, there are perks for the kids in terms of physiological development and even career exploration.

 My older brother, who spent his entire childhood drawing, never grew out of it, and now works as a successful graphic designer and illustrator.
 Developing an eye for proportion, lighting, and form at an early age can result in some unique skills that support careers which require a lot more effort to pursue later in life.
 Other fields that tend to favor doodlers and the visually inclined are architecture, mathematics, engineering (think Da Vinci), and design.

 Painting For Kids